 Dr. Lapacka received her M.A. in Counseling Psychology from Bowie State University in 2007.
 She holds an additional Master Degree (M.Ed.) in Clinical Psychology, which she attained from the Illinois School of Professional Psychology (ISPP) in 2010.
 Her doctoral degree in Clinical Psychology with a Forensics specialization was granted from ISPP in 2015.

 - (931) 625-2346 email@example.com

-Robert is an 18 year veteran of the fire service, and currently serves as an Assistant Chief in the Redstone Arsenal Fire Department, Alabama.
-His career has taken him around the globe as a volunteer, active duty Army firefighter, and a Department of Defense civilian firefighter.
+Robert is an 18 year veteran of the fire service, and currently serves as an Deputy Chief in a career fire department in Alabama.
+His career has taken him around the globe as a volunteer and paid firefighter.
 He began his service as a volunteer in his home of Lincoln County, TN.
-Shortly after high school, he enlisted in the Army as a firefighter and was assigned to the 562nd Firefighting Detachment at Ft.
-Leonard Wood, Missouri.
-Robert was deployed to Iraq in 2003 and served as a firefighter during the initial invasion of the country.
-After leaving the Army, he became a DoD civilian firefighter where he remains today.
+Shortly after high school, he enlisted in the Army as a firefighter.
+Subsequently, he has served in various capacities as a career firefighter.

 Robert holds a Bachelor’s Degree in Fire Service Administration from Waldorf University and a Master’s Degree in Pastoral Counseling with a concentration in crisis response and trauma from Liberty University.
 He is passionate about helping first responders and veterans build coping skills and resiliency and stopping suicide amongst their ranks.
 He believes that stress management programs and practices are an essential part of building a resilient first responder.